-London University Researchers stated "Eat at least 7 Servings of Fruits and Vegetables a Day"
+According to London University, "Eat At Least 7 Servings of Fruits and Vegetables a Day"

 WHO (World Health Organization) has recommended five servings of fruits and vegetables per day (80g per serving, 400g in total) since 1990.
-Research results show that this number must be doubled.
-It has also been confirmed that vegetables are four times more healthful than fruits.
+Research shows that this number must be doubled.
+It has also been confirmed that vegetables are four times more healthy than fruits.

-A study by the University of London in Britain revealed the results of a twelve-year survey of 65,000 British people in 2001, Telegraph reported.
-Researchers found that people who eat vegetables or fruits at least seven times a day have a 42% reduction in early mortality compared to the people who eat less than one serving.
+A study by the University of London in Britain revealed the results of a twelve-year survey of 65,000 British people in 2001.
+According to Telegraph, researchers found that people who eat vegetables or fruits at least seven times a day have a 42% reduction in early mortality compared to the people who eat less than one serving.
 In addition, the reduction in mortality rate for those who ate five to seven servings was 36%, 29% for those who ate three to five servings, and 14% for those who ate one to three servings.

 Those who ate at least seven servings were also found to have a 25% reduction in cancer mortality and a 31% decrease in heart disease mortality.
 Experts say, "The more vegetables and fruits you eat, the more effective prevention is." and added a comment "7 servings a day is not enough and 10 servings a day is the most optimal amount."
 We need to increase the WHO recommendation of five servings a day by at least double.

-Dr. Oyinlola Oyebode, who led the study, advised "Should eat more regardless of how many fruits and vegetables you are eating now."
+Dr. Oyinlola Oyebode, who led the study, advised we "should eat more regardless of how many fruits and vegetables you are eating now."
 The study also pointed out that government support is needed to increase the intake of fruits and vegetables.
-"To implement a seven-a-day message would be really challenging for many in society" said Dr. Naveed Sattar - University of Glasgow, "Any such change needs to be backed up with direct governmental actions to alter and improve supply and ready availability of healthful foods (in this case fruit and vegetable), perhaps by taxing sugary foods."
+"To implement a seven-a-day message would be really challenging for many in society", said Dr. Naveed Sattar from University of Glasgow, "any such change needs to be backed up with direct governmental actions to alter and improve supply and ready availability of healthful foods (in this case fruit and vegetable), perhaps by taxing sugary foods."

-Another interesting result from this study was that vegetables were more healthful than fruits.
-Vegetables reduced the mortality by 16% per serving, but fruits by only 4% per serving.
+Another interesting result from this study was that vegetables were healthier than fruits.
+Vegetables reduced the mortality by 16% per serving, while fruits by 4% per serving only.
 Frozen and canned fruits actually increased mortality by 17%.
-It is because of the sugar.
-Fruit juice had little effect on health.
-The researchers supported Australia's "Two Plus Five" policy.
-Australia recommends two servings of fruit and five servings of vegetables per day.
+The reason lies in sugar.
+The researchers supported Australia's "two plus five" policy; Australia recommends two servings of fruit and five servings of vegetables per day.
 The study was published in Journal of Epidemiology and Community Health.

-"The Easy Way to Consume 10 Servings of Fruits & Vegetables a Day is through Juice"
+"The Easiest Way to Consume 10 Servings of Fruits and Vegetables Per Day is Through Juicing."

 The Angel Juicer is a RoHS-Certified (Eco-Friendly) product.
-It is safe from the environmental hormones of plastic products and has excellent durability, an advantage of its stainless-steel parts, so it can be used semi-permanently.
+It is safe from the environmental hormones of plastic products and has excellent durability.
+It has an advantage of having completely stainless-steel parts to be used for a long time.